chuikoffru/src2print/README.md

 # src2print

-**src2print** is a simple tool for convert your source code to a PDF file.
+**src2print** is a simple tool for convert your source code to a HTML file and open to browser.

 It can be useful if you need to licence you software.